+b.

-- b.
-Upon his or her own initiative, the President may, or upon the vote of at least two-thirds of the assembled voting members of the Senate, the President shall, with respect to a specific agenda item, relinquish the gavel to the President-elect if available (and if not available, then to the immediate past-President) with respect to a specific agenda item.
-In the absence of the President or President-elect, (or immediate past-President), the Senate shall elect a president pro tempore.
-The President or president pro tempore shall be entitled to vote on matters before the Senate only where, after vote of the Senate, the President's vote will prevent an equal division of the Senate. - c.
-The Senate President shall have a manual on Senate organization, operations, and basic Procedures prepared and distributed to all incoming Senate members.
+(i) Upon his or her own initiative, the President may, or upon the vote of at least two-thirds of the assembled voting members of the Senate, the President shall, with respect to a specific agenda item, relinquish the gavel to the immediate past-President if available (and if not available, then to the President-elect) to serve as president pro-tempore with respect to a specific agenda item.
+In the absence of the President for any Senate meeting or other presidential responsibility, the immediate past-President, or President-elect, shall serve as a president pro tempore, and in the absence of all three Presidential Officers, the Senate shall elect a faculty member eligible for election to the Senate presidency to serve as a president pro tempore.
+Similarly, in the absence of the President for all or part of a meeting of the Senate Executive Committee, the immediate past-President, President-elect, or another faculty member of the Committee elected by the Committee shall serve as president pro-tempore.